-Festivals in Japan are very vibrant and attractive, bearing the long-standing culture and history of each town.
+Festivals in Japan are very vibrant and attractive, bearing each town’s long-standing culture and history.

-At festivals, you can see folk dance, enjoy traditional food, buying souvenirs, and wear Yukata.
+You can see folk dance at festivals, enjoy traditional food, buy souvenirs, and wear Yukata.

 Summer fireworks are usually displayed at these festivals.
-It’s often crowded before the firework time, so don’t forget to be there 1 – 2 hours in advance, buying food and enjoying impressive shows.
+Unfortunately, it’s often crowded before the firework time, so don’t forget to be there 1 – 2 hours in advance, buying food and enjoying impressive shows.

 C. Autumn in Japan

-This is also the Momiji red leaf season (the season when the leaves turn yellow and red) around October to early November.
+This is also the Momiji red leaf season (when the leaves turn yellow and red) around October to early November.